This easy chicken liver pâté, as its name implies, couldn't be simpler to toss together. Just butter, brandy, shallots, and chicken liver goodness.

 - 1 stick (4 ounces or 113 grams) unsalted butter (optional)

-- 1. Heat 1 tablespoon oil in a large skillet over medium–high heat.
-Fry the chicken livers, turning and reducing the heat as necessary, until browned on the outside and still pink on the inside, 3 to 5 minutes per side, depending on the size.
+- 1. In large skillet over medium–high heat, heat 1 tablespoon oil.
+Fry the chicken livers, turning the livers occasionally and lowering the heat as necessary, until browned on the outside and still pink on the inside, 3 to 5 minutes per side, depending on the size.
 It’s perfectly fine to slice into a liver to check for doneness.
 Be careful not to overcook the livers or your pâté will be grainy.

 - 2. Transfer the cooked livers to the bowl of a food processor.
 Return the skillet to the stove over medium-low heat and add the remaining 2 teaspoons oil along with the shallots.
 Cook until the shallots have softened, about 3 minutes.
 Add the thyme to the skillet and then carefully pour the brandy into the skillet.
 (Use caution and stand back as you slowly and carefully add the brandy to the pan.
 The alcohol may ignite and flare up but die down.)
 Continue to cook until the alcohol has reduced by half, about 3 minutes.
 Toss the contents of the skillet into the food processor along with the chicken livers.
 Add 10 tablespoons softened butter to the food processor, season with a little salt and pepper, and give it all a good whiz until it’s smooth.
 This could take up to 3 minutes.
 Taste the pâté and, if desired, add more brandy, thyme, salt, or pepper.